navisharma230708/Induction-programme-/README.md

 ## 09:30 to 10:30
-Prof.Mojot kaur delivered the lecture of english in which discussed about basics human edicates .
-And some about english syllabus .
+Prof.Mojot kaur delivered the lecture of english in which discussed about basics human etiquette and student etiquetts also.
+She gave overview on english syllabus .
+She told all the students to respect elders like great all elders you meet .
+She told all these in a gentle and polite way which was easy to understand to all .

 ## 10:30 to 11:30

 Prof. Harpreet Kaur delivered lecture on
 BEEE ( Basic Electrical and Electronics Engineering) .
+She gave overview circuits used in the engineering , LCR which is called inductor,Capacitor and resistor .
-She told about circuits,  LCR ( Inductor, Resistor and Capacitor) and and how to find the resistance and tolurance of a resistor .
+ She told us how to calculate the resistance and tolurance of a resistor .
+And how to decode the codes of resistor .

 ## 11:30 to 12:30

 Prof.Gagandeep Kaur delivered lecture and intract with students  .
-She told us that , the math is the only subject we can't get without practicing or can't get with ppt .
+She said that we cannot get the mathematics only by seeing the presentation , for better getting of maths , we need to do full eforts and practice the math to understand easily which helps us in solving problems or calculations easily .

 # Day 6
 ## 9:30 to 10:30
 Our senior delivered lecture on p2p.
-They understand us properly and they have friendly nature with us.
-They took our doubts and clear them .
+They told about the cpp or c++ programing language .
+They took examples of codes to understand us .They understand us properly and they have friendly nature with us.
+They took our questions and clear the doubts .

 ## 10:30 to 11:30
 Prof. Jaswant Singh delivered lecture.
-The lecture was about to know us and our prospective about computer science and engineering.
+The lecture was about to intract  with us and trying to view our prospective.
+He cleared the goal of choosing CSE ( Computer Science and Engineering ).
+He tried to see our prospective of seeing the CSE.